 - Court filing fees – Every state has different court filing fees.
 The fees charged by the Superior Court of the District of Columbia, or different then the fees charged by Circuit Courts in Maryland or Virginia.
 Federal Courts also have different filing fees.

 - Discovery costs – Discovery is gathering evidence and information from the other side in a lawsuit.
 This can be done through depositions, interrogatories, and document requests.

 - Obtaining evidence – Obtaining evidence such as copies of public documents and medical records can cost up to a few hundred dollars in a case.

-- Expert witnesses – If your case goes to trial, you may need to hire expert witnesses to testify on your behalf.
+- Expert witnesses – You may need to hire expert witnesses to write reports and testify on your behalf.
 These witnesses can be expensive, and their fees will typically be in addition to the contingency fee you pay your lawyer.

 Chaikin, Sherman, Cammarata & Siegel, P.C.advances these expenses, so that you do not incur any upfront charges.
 We understand that most people could not afford to pay these expenses, and we want to make sure that all individuals, regardless of their economic status, have the ability to pursue a case, if they were injured by no fault of their own.

 The Benefits of Working with Chaikin, Sherman, Cammarata & Siegel, P.C. on a Contingency Fee Agreement